 - Timed Runs Each competitor will get at most three timed solo runs.
 The timing will be used to seed some, or all of the competitors into a final race. - Race To Qualify A round robin style of races, with competitors receiving points based on their position.
 After multiple rounds, the total points will be used to seed competitors into a final race.
-Run offs can be used to break ties. - Pea Pick Random selection can be used to seed racers for a final.
+Run offs can be used to break ties. - Random Random selection can be used to seed racers for a final.
 This system should be used as a last resort.
 If used, racers eliminated in the same round, in the same position will be considered a tie.
 Run offs or losers brackets can be run to break the tie. - Elimination When no competitor is being eliminated, a special three tiered timed system can be used.
 First tier, every competitor gets a timed run.
 The bottom third to half are "eliminated" from qualifying, their one run will be used to seed them in the bottom of the bracket.
 This continues in the second round (if there are enough competitors) with their second run time used to seed them in the middle of the bracket.
-The final round will be a shoot out, with the their third round time being used to seed the top riders. - Example with 32 riders.
+The final round will determine the seeding of the top riders, with the winner of round three receiving the pole position. - Example with 32 riders.
 First round 32 competitors get a timed run.
 The bottom 12 riders will use their first run to seed bracket positions 21-32.
 The second round has 20 competitors getting a timed run.
 The bottom 12 riders will use the second round time to seed positions 9-20.
-The third and final qualifying times will be used to seed the top 8 riders. - With 8 competitors, recommendation is two rounds, with bottom 4 being placed after round 1. - 16 competitors can be done in three rounds, dropping 4 each round.
+The third and final qualifying times will be used to seed the top 8 riders.

+- With 8 competitors, recommendation is two rounds, with bottom 4 being placed after round 1. - 16 competitors can be done in three rounds, dropping 4 each round.